Approx. Time Difference

 If you are signed up for Direct Deposit on your UC campus, it is not linked to your MyEAP account.
 You must sign up for eRefund with UCEAP to receive direct deposits from your MyEAP account.
 For more information, see the UCEAP eRefund Instructions

-Before departure, obtain Singaporean dollars.
+Before departure, exchange U.S. $300 into Singaporean dollars.
 This will give you an opportunity to become familiar with the currency.
 In addition, the funds will be useful for transportation and other purchases immediately after arrival.
 You can arrange to purchase foreign currency through your local U.S. bank, although the process may take a week or more.
 You can also easily exchange money upon arrival at Changi Airport.

 After orientation, you will learn where to obtain good exchange rates and you can begin using nearby banks and money changing facilities.
-Have enough to cover your initial expenses.
+Take enough cash or travelers checks to cover your initial expenses while you decide where to open an account.

 If you plan on using your U.S. ATM and/or credit card while abroad, be sure to notify your bank ahead of time.
 Otherwise, they may freeze your account on suspicion of fraud.